needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsMigrationGuide.md

 To convert your project to Addressables, you need to perform different steps depending on how your current project references and loads assets:

-* __Scene data__: Assets you add directly to a scene or to a component in a scene, which the application loads automatically.
-Unity packages serialized scene data and the assets that a scene directly references into a single archive that it includes in your built player application.
-For information on how to upgrade scene data to Addressables, refer to [Convert scene data](#convert-scene-data).
 * __Prefabs__: Assets you create using GameObjects and components, and save outside a Scene.
 For information on how to upgrade prefab data to Addressables, refer to [Convert prefabs](#convert-prefabs).
-* __Resources folders__: Assets you place in your project’s Resources folders and load using the `Resources` API.
-Unity packages assets in Resources files into a single archive that it includes in your built player application.
-The Resources archive is separate from the scene data archive.
-For information on how to upgrade the Resources folder to Addressables, refer to [Convert the Resources folder](#convert-the-resources-folder).
 * __AssetBundles__: Assets you package in AssetBundles and load with the `AssetBundle` API.
 For information on how to upgrade AssetBundles to Addressables, refer to [Convert AssetBundles](#convert-assetbundles)
 * __StreamingAssets__: Files you place in the `StreamingAssets` folder.
 Unity includes any files in the `StreamingAssets` folder in your built player application as is.
 For information, refer to [Files in StreamingAssets](#files-in-streamingassets)